bright/new-www/content/blog/decades-in-programming-tomasz.md

 **We developed software integrated with various devices and sensors to measure critical factors** such as temperature, ambient conditions, and weld intensity to **ensure the highest quality of welding**.
 This approach was significantly more efficient than the previously used ultrasonography for weld inspection.
 Thanks to the comprehensive data our system collected, **the welding team could definitively demonstrate compliance with all requirements**.

 <div className="image">![ Wearing a welding helmet.](../../static/images/tomasz_welding.png " Wearing a welding helmet.")</div>

+Our role encompassed **integrating hardware** delivered by another company into our system, **developing the firmware, selecting appropriate sensors, and delivering software** that unified these components into a cohesive IoT solution.

+## How did you learn the welding domain?

+It might surprise you that there are numerous types of welding, and **our solution was specifically tailored for Metal Inert Gas (MIG) welding**.
+I remember **diving into a thick book on the subject** to grasp the complexities involved.
+Apart from that, **I visited the client’s R&D center and had access to their experts at any moment**.

+Additionally, **I attended various conferences for the welding community**, where I met many individuals who were deeply passionate about welding.
+These enthusiasts could discuss the images of welds for hours.
+While every industry has its 'fanatics', encountering such dedicated people was genuinely intriguing.